Turn Up the Radio (Madonna song): Background and synopsis

-The music video for "Turn Up the Radio" was shot in Florence, Italy on June 18 and 19, 2012.
+The music video for "Turn Up the Radio" was shot in Florence, Italy in June 2012.
 The director was Tom Munro, who previously directed Madonna's music video for "Give It 2 Me" (2008).
 Madonna was on The MDNA Tour, which supported the album, and decided to shoot the video at Florence, where she had a performance at the Stadio Artemio Franchi.
 Fashion house Balmain provided the costumes for the video.
 It was released on July 16, 2012, with a preview having been released on July 13, 2012.

 The video begins with Madonna getting picked up by her chauffeur amidst a crowd of paparazzi] She appears to be irritated and exhausted.
 The chauffeur turns on the radio and she gradually calms down.
 Along the drive, the singer picks up several men who are scantily dressed with whom she sets off on a long ride through the town and country as the crowd continue to chase her.
 Madonna also picks up street dancers and exotic women in her car as the journey continues.
 By the end of the video, Madonna has a whole group of people with whom she parties on the car, and throws out her chauffeur on the street, with his pants down.
 Interspersed throughout are scenes of Madonna actually filming the music video, with the film crew seen in front of the convertible.
 The ending features an exhausted Madonna laying down in the backseat of the convertible as the chauffeur says in "La festa è finita, adesso allacciati la cintura stronzetta!," which means in English: "The party is over, now fasten the seat-belt, bitch!".